John Carel: Biography

 He served as chairman of the Kewaunee County Board of Supervisors and was elected to the Wisconsin State Assembly in 1878, running on the Democratic Party ticket.
-He ran for Wisconsin State Senate in 1880, but was defeated by Republican William A. Ellis.
+He ran for the Wisconsin State Senate in 1880, but was defeated by Republican William A. Ellis.

-Karel was the Democratic nominee for the statewide elected office Wisconsin Insurance Commissioner in the 1886 general election.
+Karel was the Democratic nominee for the statewide elected office of Wisconsin Insurance Commissioner in the 1886 general election.
 He was defeated along with the entire Democratic ticket.
 A month after his election loss, he accepted appointment as vice-consul to Prague, in Austria-Hungary, under U.S. consul-general Charles Jonas.
-He remained in the office through the end of U.S. President Grover Cleveland's first term, in 1889, and afterward moved to Chicago, Illinois.
+He remained in office through the end of U.S. President Grover Cleveland's first term, in 1889, and afterward moved to Chicago, Illinois.

 In Chicago he was a partner in a banking business known as Kasper & Karel, which was considered the leading banking institution for Bohemian American merchants in Chicago.
 When Grover Cleveland returned to office in 1893, Karel was re-appointed to the consulate in Prague, and then, in 1894, he was appointed consul-general at Saint Petersburg, which was then the capital of the Russian Empire.

 After returning from his diplomatic missions, he resumed his interest in banking and was one of the founders of the American State Bank in Chicago, where he served as president until his retirement.

 He retired due to poor health about 1912.
 His health continued to decline and he went to live with his daughter, Flora, in Minneapolis, Minnesota.
 He died there on August 23, 1914.